roise-bailey/1701QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+Previously, I had never fully considered how much trial and error goes into developing something, no matter how simple it may be.
+The amount of change and development that goes into a project before the final prototype is complete was very interesting to see.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+As a result of the reading, I learned how much trial and error is involved in the development of a project.
+The final fabrication of a project may evolve into something completely different to what was originally intended.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+I would like to learn more about the process of prototyping a project and how it is tested in the initial stages of development.
+I would also be interesting in learning more about what factors during a projects development will alter or evolve the design of the project.

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+This relates to the project I am working on as it shows the necessity to have the project tested my multiple people are recieve feedback on its design and functionality.
+It also shows how much a project can change from an initial idea, and not to get stuck in one idea.

 ## Interaction flowchart ##